shirke5216/Java/README.md

 <ins>JRE(Java Runtime Environment)</ins>:- It's a environment or a platform which helps in execution of java program.<br>
 <ins>JVM(Java Virtual Machine)</ins>:- It helps to convert Byte Code into machine understandable language with the help of JIT(Just-in-time compiler)/Interpreter.<br><br>
 <ins><h3>Tokens<h3></ins><br>
-Tokens are the smallest elecments in Java<br><br><ins>a)Keywords<ins>:- Predefined words, compiler aware words in java --- all keywords are written in lowercase letters.
+Tokens are the smallest elecments in Java<br><br><ins>a)Keywords</ins>:- Predefined words, compiler aware words in java --- all keywords are written in lowercase letters.